0x00wolf/red-team-cookbook/Samples/PUPs/README.md

 **1) Keyloggers:**

 - A program that records the keystrokes of the user and saves them to a file or sends them to a C2.
-You will create eight variations of this PUP, using different methods to capture the keyboard input.
+The RTCB contains eight variations of this PUP, using different methods to capture the keyboard input in C and Python.
 Four of them will be in Python, using the pynput, keyboard, pyHook, and ctypes modules.
 The other four will be in C, using the Windows API, the X11 API, the ncurses library, and the libpcap library.

 **2) Droppers:**